Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Bryan Ng of Bryan Digital agrees with the two and adds, “If they are running Facebook Ads, then the audiences are not targeted correctly.
 Correct it by refining your audiences again, interest, behavioral, custom audiences, and lookalike audiences.

 Typically, lookalike audiences based on website visitors will drive more CTR traffic, thus driving conversion.

 If the business is running e-commerce, can try lookalike audiences based on the customer list.
 This, Facebook will find your customers lookalike.

-It is all about A/B testing for which ad set and ad works or doesn’t work.”
+It is all about A/B testing and keeping tabs on performance with a social media dashboard software for which ad set and ad works or doesn’t work.”